 Prime Factors Calculator

-Find the prime factors for a number, including large numbers.
+Find the prime factors for a number, including large numbers, by entering the number below.
 The calculator will also indicate if the number is a prime number or not.

 The prime factors of a number are a set of prime numbers, that when multiplied together equal the number.